ZhouYuxuanYX/Maximum-Suppression-Regularization/README.md

 cd Deit
 python train_with_MaxSup.sh
 ```
-Notably, we additionally implemented a feature for accelerating the data loading procedure via caching the compressed ImageNet dataset as Zip file in the RAM.
-This significantly reduces the data loading time with slow I/O speed but large RAM, e.g., on a cluster in our case.
-It is activated by providing `--cache` as an argument, please remove it for your own need.
+Notably, we additionally implemented a feature for accelerating the data loading procedure via caching the compressed ImageNet dataset as Zip file in the RAM (adapted from [Swin-Transformer](https://github.com/microsoft/Swin-Transformer)).
+This significantly reduces the data loading time with slow I/O speed and sufficient RAM, e.g., on a cluster in our case.
+It is activated by providing `--cache` as an argument, please remove it if not needed.

+To enable the feature, please prepare the ImageNet data as follows: